IBM/portieris/README.md

 Portieris' Admission Webhook is configured to fail closed.
 Three instances of Portieris make sure that it is able to approve its own upgrades and auto-recovery.
 If all instance of Portieris are unavailable, Kubernetes will not auto-recover it, and you must delete the MutatingAdmissionWebhook to allow Portieris to recover.

+## Current limitations

+Portieris only supports sourcing trust data from the IBM Cloud Notary servers.
+You can deploy images from other servers while Portieris is installed, but you must disable trust enforcement for these images.
+The default ClusterImagePolicy enforces trust disabled for "*".
+We are looking to support additional Notary servers.
+If you want a particular Notary server to be supported, [raise an issue](https://github.com/ibm/portieris/issues/new).

 ## Installing Portieris

 Portieris is installed using a Helm chart.
 Before you begin, make sure that you have Kubernetes 1.9 or above, and Helm 2.8 or above installed in your cluster.